OctopusDeploy/docs/docs/infrastructure/workers/built-in-worker.md

 ## Built-in Worker

-When the built-in worker is executed, the Octopus Server spawns a new process for Calamari.
+When the built-in Worker is executed, the Octopus Server spawns a new process for Calamari.
 This conveniently allows a default Octopus set up to enable features like running script steps on the server and Azure deployments.
 However, this convenience comes at a cost: **security**.

-## Default Configuration
+## Default configuration

 By default Octopus Server runs as the highly privileged `Local System` account on Windows.
 We typically recommend running Octopus Server as a different account, either a User or Managed Service Account (MSA), so you can grant specific privileges to that account.

 When you first install Octopus Server the built-in worker is configured to run using the same user account as the Octopus Server itself.
 This means your deployment process can do the same things the Octopus Server can do.

-## Running Tasks on the Octopus Server as a Different User
+## Running tasks on the Octopus Server as a different user

 You can configure the built-in worker to execute tasks as a different user account.
 This user account can be a down-level account with very restricted privileges.